cypress-io/cypress/docs/source/guides/core-concepts/overview-of-the-gui.md

 Cypress runs tests in a unique interactive runner that allows you to see commands as they execute while also viewing the application under test.

-{% img /img/guides/gui-diagram.png Cypress Test Runner %}
+{% img no-border /img/guides/gui-diagram.png Cypress Test Runner %}

 # Test Runner Components: